Healthdirect Free Australian health advice you can count on.

 Read more on NT Health website

-Chikungunya virus infection - Fact sheets
+Chikungunya factsheet - Fact sheets

 Chikungunya is transmitted to people by being bitten by a mosquito that is infected with the virus.
 Symptoms include fever, rash and sore joints.
 The virus is mainly found in Africa and Asia.